 educational institution

-Management is a complex type of human activity, and education management - especially through the highly intellectual, creative work of its participants.
-To ensure the effectiveness of management, first of all, it is necessary to know its methodological and theoretical foundations, to find out the essence of such management concepts as management, management in education, management, and pedagogical management.
+Management is a complex type of human activity, and education management is especially through the highly intellectual, creative work of its participants.
+To ensure the effectiveness of management, first of all, it is necessary to know its methodological and theoretical foundations, to find out the essence of such management concepts as management, management in education, management, pedagogical management.

-the concept of "management"
+concept of "management"

-G. V. Elnikova: “Management is a special type of human activity in the conditions of constant changes in the external and internal environment, which provides a targeted impact on the controlled system to preserve and streamline it within the specified parameters based on the laws of its development and the operation of self-government mechanisms.”
+G.V.
+Elnikova: “Management is a special type of human activity in conditions of constant changes in the external and internal environment, which provides a targeted impact on the managed system to preserve and streamline it within given parameters based on the patterns of its development and the operation of self-government mechanisms.”

-the concept of "management in education"
+concept of “management in education”

-Dictionary of modern psychological and pedagogical terms: "Education management is a type of social management that supports the purposefulness and organization of educational, educational, innovative and processes that provide in the education system."
+Dictionary of modern psychological and pedagogical terms: “Education management is a type of social management that supports the purposefulness and organization of educational, innovative and processes that provide in the education system.”

-the concept of "pedagogical management"
+concept of “pedagogical management”

-V.V.Oliynik, L.N.
-Sergeev "Management - production management based on the use of modern methods, forms, principles and structures of management to achieve the goals, increase production efficiency."
-If we compare the terms management and management, then the term "management" is more general, therefore, as a rule, the concept of "management" is used when:
+V.V.
+Oliynik, L.N.
+Sergeev “Management - production management based on the use of modern methods, forms, principles and management structures to achieve set goals and increase production efficiency.”
+If we compare the terms management and management, then the term “management” is more general, therefore, as a rule, the concept of “management” is used when:

 Management efficiency is emphasized;

-It is a question of a science of management;
+It talks about the science of management;

-Achievement of the planned result, goal.
+Achieving the planned result, goal.

 A system of views on a certain phenomenon;

-A way of understanding, interpreting some phenomena;
+A way of understanding and interpreting certain phenomena;

 The main idea of any theory.